quietui/quiet/docs/docs/components/toast.md

 ### Removing the close button

-Use the `no-close-button` attribute to hide the close button and the progress ring.
+Use the `without-close-button` attribute to hide the close button and the progress ring.
 This is only recommended when a duration is set or when you're using custom buttons to dismiss the notification.

 ```html {.example}
 <quiet-toast id="toast__no-close"></quiet-toast>